Scales used to evaluate projects

-To standardize the evaluation of both its grant proposals and projects in progress, the Japanese Agency for Medical Research and Development (AMED) has adopted a ten-grade evaluation scale.
+To standardize the evaluation of both its grant proposals and projects in progress, the Japan Agency for Medical Research and Development (AMED) has adopted a ten-grade evaluation scale.
 In this scale, a score of ten is exceptional, while a score of one is extremely poor.

 This scale has been adapted for the evaluation of grant proposals.
 For example, a score of ten implies that a grant proposal is world class and represents strategically vital research and development in healthcare and medicine in Japan.
 At the opposite end of the spectrum, a score of one indicates that a grant proposal offers no advantages but has a number of major disadvantages.

 In this scale, the cut-off score is six, namely scores of six and above indicate that proposals that should be funded, whereas scores of five and below represent projects that should not receive funding.

 By modifying the descriptions for each grade, the same evaluation scale is used to assess the progress of projects that are already underway.
 In this case, a score of ten indicates that world-class results are expected that should substantially contribute to the development of healthcare in Japan, whereas a score of one is used for a project that has clearly not progressed as planned and has completely failed to obtain the anticipated results.